containerscrew/tftools/README.md

 # TO DO

+* When there are updates add flag --show-updates-output
 * Improve error handling
 * Add tests, although I have no experience
 * Code refactor is certainly needed!